redhat-appstudio/managed-gitops/docs/environment-api/introduction.md

 #### PromotionRun
 - A single use CR which will promote a particular Application/Snapshot to a particular Environment
 - For example: I could use a `PromotionRun` to promote Snapshot 'loan-app-v2' from 'staging NA' to 'prod NA'
+- This is the mechanism for manual promotion between Environments (versus 'automated promotion' which would trigger a new promotion once an Application between healthy in an Environment)
 - [API description](https://github.com/redhat-appstudio/application-api/blob/18f545e48a03cbc6df71fb0468dac9aa66209c4c/api/v1alpha1/promotionrun_types.go#L24)
 - [PromotionRun CR code](https://github.com/redhat-appstudio/application-api/blob/18f545e48a03cbc6df71fb0468dac9aa66209c4c/api/v1alpha1/promotionrun_types.go#L24)